leoTiez/Dynamical-consequences-of-long-range-patchy-connections-in-the-neocortex/README.md

 - `gauss`: Gaussian curve to show the error distribution

 to define the type of the plot.
 The parameter `--show` is set when the plots are to be displayed instead of saved.
-The path parameters `--path_full` and `--path_part` can be set to the error files for the full sampling and the partial sampling / reduced sampling.
+The path parameters `--path_full` can be set to the error file for the full sampling.
 Per default, however, these parameters don't need to be changed.

 ## The Jupyter notebook
 To provide play around and test different parameter settings, there is a Jupyter notebook provided.